rasutt/CaPow/README.md

     -   ui.R - Code specifying GUI for app.

-    -   CaPowGUIFuncs.R - Functions creating components for GUI.

     -   server.R - Code to run app according to specified GUI.

-    -   capow_tmb.R - Primary code for data simulation and model fitting using TMB.

     -   popan.cpp - NLL function in C++ template for automatic differentiation with TMB.

     -   popan.o and popan.dll - Files created by compilation of popan.cpp by TMB.

+    -   Data folder

         -   CaPow.dat - Saved capow objects loaded when the app is started as examples.
 I deleted the results from Example project to quickly test running projects.

         -   example_dataset.csv - A simulated example dataset that can be uploaded into the app.

-    -   www folder - Presentation and video intro to display on welcome tab.
+    -   www folder - Slides and video intro to display on welcome tab.

+    -   Code folder

+        -   capow_tmb.R - Primary code for data simulation and model fitting using TMB.

+        -   CaPowGUIFuncs.R - Functions creating components for GUI.

-    -   NavBarApp folder - Module UI and Server files for app.
+        -   UIs folder - Files with UIs for all main tabs, and object summary displays.

-        -   WelcomeUI.R
+        -   Servers folder - Files with code to serve all main tabs except Welcome, and object summary displays, according to specified GUIs.

 -   Extra folder - Code for testing, future/alternative ideas, and demonstrations.